-WHERE IS BRITAIN GOING?
-Long out of print.
-Paper, \$1.50.
+WHERE IS BRITAIN GOING? ong out of print.
+Paper. \$1.50.
 LITERATURE AND REVOLU-TION.
-Cloth.
-Special \$2.49; paper, \$1.50.
+Cloth, Special \$2.49; paper, \$1.50.
 MY LIFE.
-Trotsky's autobiography, besides being fascinating reading, is a major aid to understanding the Soviet Union today Paper, \$2.45.
+Trotsky's autobiography, besides being fascinating reading, is a major aid to under standing the Soviet Union today Paper, \$2.45.
 THE THIRD INTERNATIONAL AFTER LENIN.
 Some key documents in Soviet history.
 Special for the holidays: cloth, \$3.
 Paper, \$1.50.
 THE REVOLUTION BETRAYED.
 Still the best basic analysis of Soviet society.
 Cloth, \$3.
 Paper, \$2.
 Books by James P. Cannon:

 NOTEBOOK OF AN AGITATOR.
 Socialist journalism at its best.
 Over a hundred articles from the pen of an active participant in the events of thirty years of labor history.
-The campaign to save Sacco and Vanzetti from the electric chair, the historic strike movement of the mid-thirties, the Korean War, prize fighting, intellectuals, movies, Stallnist Ideology, and many others in this collection.
-Special for the holidays: cloth. \$3.25.
+The campaign to save Sacco and Vanzetti from the electric chair, the historic strike movement of the mid-thirties, the Korean War, prize fighting, intellectuals, movies, Stalinist ideology, and many others in this collection.
+Special for the holidays: cloth, \$3.25.
 Paper, \$1.95.
+Classics everyone should own:

 CAPITAL, by Karl Marx.
-All three volumes, Moscow edition.
-Cloth, \$6.50.
+All ANTI-DUHRING, by Frederick three volumes, Moscow edition.

-Classics everyone should own:

 Engels.
 Cloth \$1.50.
-THE HISTORY OF THE HAY- THE DEVELOPMENT OF THE MONIST VIEW OF HISTORY.
+Cloth, \$6.50.
+THE HISTORY OF THE HAY-THE DEVELOPMENT OF THE MONIST VIEW OF HISTORY.
 In Defense of Materialism, G. Plekhanov.
 Cloth, \$2.
 CORRESPONDENCE Frederick Engels, Paul and Laura LaFargue.
-Volume 1, Cloth, \$1.50; Volume 2, Cloth. \$1.85.
+Volume 1, Cloth, \$1.50; Volume 2, Cloth, \$1.85.
 ECONOMIC AND PHILOSOPHIC MANUSCRIPTS OF 1844, by Karl Marx.
 Cloth. \$1.
+THE AUTOBIOGRAPHY OF BIG BILL HAYWOOD.
+The story of one of the founders of the IWW, and a rough-and-tumble epoch of American labor struggles.
+Cloth, special CRITICISM, by V. l.
+Lenin.
+Cloth, \$1.50.
+MARKET AFFAIR, by Henry David.
+A conscientious study of one of America's most famous labor cases, and the origin of May Day.
+Cloth, \$5.50. \$2.75; paper, \$2.